EP: Victor Oladipo – Songs For You

 With Appearances From 2 Chainz and Eric Bellinger, the Indiana Pacers Guard Concocts a Potent Mix of Classic and Modern R&B on His Debut Project

 When he’s not posterizing defenders with highlight reel plays on the court, NBA star Victor Oladipo moonlights as a talented student of modern and classic soul.
 Tipping off with his first ever project, the Indiana Pacers starting shooting guard shares Songs For You, a 7-track dose of silky smooth, grown-and-sexy R&B. With an expressive, honeyed singing voice honed by years of singing in church and college talent shows, Songs For You proves that Victor Oladipo is no mere dilettante in the R&B space, but a charismatic and versatile performer.
 Featuring diverse tracks like the Soul throwback and Donny Hathaway homage “Song For You,” the catchy ’90s-style funk of “Still Want You,” and the inspirational anthem “Rope a Dope,” Songs For You is an uncommonly charming and refined album for those who wish that modern R&B singers would focus more on melody than rhythm.
-Premiered by PUB and distributed by EMPIRE, Songs For You features guest appearances from 2 Chainz and Eric Bellinger.
+Distributed by EMPIRE, Songs For You features guest appearances from 2 Chainz and Eric Bellinger.

 Born to Nigerian immigrant parents and raised just outside of Washington, DC in Maryland, Victor Oladipo would sing in church at 7 or 8 years of age at the request of his mother.
 A blossoming basketball player, Oladipo’s love of singing was overshadowed by his visibly growing talent.
 After leading DeMatha High School to a Washington Catholic League Conference victory in his senior year, Oladipo attended Indiana University, where he had yet another fruitful career, eventually becoming Big Ten Defensive Player of the Year.
 Finally, Oladipo decided to forego his senior season at Indiana and was second overall by the Orlando Magic in the 2013 NBA Draft.
 Following the circulation of this TMZ video of Oladipo performing R. Kelly‘s “I Believe I Can Fly,” the basketball star is making moves to catch the attention of fans everywhere with more than just his stellar skills in the paint.